passdan/BioinformaticiansToolbox/Introduction_to_Linux.md

   - [Tips](#tips)

 ## General Reminders!
 There is a lot of information in this booklet that is to help you with linux in general.
-Not every command applies right now and some are examples.
-You should only do the steps that follow the **EXERCISES** header, not every bit of code!
+Not every command applies right now and some are examples that will only become important in more advanced bioinformatics.

+**!!!
+You should only do the steps that follow the **EXERCISES** header, not every bit of code !!!**

 ### When connecting to the server:
 - Server IP address:  Changes daily